IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *public client* - a client where the user (in principle) has access to the client code and client data in principle.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).

 Note:

 - A public client classification does not automatically mean the client is unsecure.
 Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured againts malicious attacks.
 Public clients just cannot hide authentication data from the user rendering client authentication useless.

+The OAuth 2.1 Authorization Framework uses the term "resource owner" for the user an authorized client may access data on behalf of.
+Typically in health related environments a healthcare professional access patients or organization related data (resoures) for which the healthcare professional is not the "legal owner" but may access according to the access policies of the environment.
+To avoid any misunderstandings related to the OAuth term "resource owner" a the "legal owner", this profile uses the term "user" instead.

 ### 34.4.2 Use Cases